WORK

 PHYSICS & ART

-My work draws on epistemology, using materials like glass and aluminum — central to both scientific research and fine art — and employs technologies such as AI and virtual reality to examine digital systems and aesthetics.
+I investigate how knowledge is constructed and disseminated.
+Drawing on epistemology, I work with materials like glass and aluminum — foundational to both scientific research and fine art — alongside technologies such as AI and virtual reality, to critically explore digital systems and aesthetics.